Django on Windows: Run Celery as a Windows Service

 Enabling the service

-The installed service is going to allow us to run in the backround arbitrary management commands related to our project.
+The installed service is going to allow us to run in the background arbitrary management commands related to our project.

 With the application installed, on the root of your project, type the following command: